 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in practice.

-Table 1.
-Adverse reactions Reported by > 5% of Patients
+Table 2: Adverse Reactions Reported by ≥ 5% of

 (n = 77)

 (n = 70)